 - it also affords the various units an opportunity to recruit and disseminate information about current programs and upcoming opportunities.

-The Fair is the centerpiece of Majors/Minors Week during which many departments offer related events such as open houses, information sessions, etc. See below for events from previous years.
+The Expo is the centerpiece of Majors/Minors Week during which many departments offer related events such as open houses, information sessions, etc.

 Register if your department or program would like to have a table.
-The deadline to register is Friday, March 8, 2013.
+The deadline to register is Friday, February 13th, 2015.
+Registration will open on the 20th of January.

 What is the Majors/Minors Expo?